raspberrypilearning/interactive-animation/en/step_5.md

 Change the colour of your sprite.
 Click on the second sprite in the Sprite menu.
 Then select its **Costumes** tab.

-Use the **arrow** tool to highlight whichever part of the costume you want to change colour.
+Use the **Arrow** tool to highlight whichever part of the costume you want to change colour.

 ![Image showing arrow tool in Paint editor](images/challenge1-arrow-tool.png){:width="200px"}